NHL outdoor games: Hosting statistics

-Cancelled and postponed games
+Canceled and postponed games

-The Dallas Stars had originally been scheduled to play a stadium game at Houston's Reliant Stadium during their 2011 pre-season, but this game was ultimately cancelled.
+The Dallas Stars had originally been scheduled to play a stadium game at Houston's Reliant Stadium during their 2011–12 pre-season, but this game was ultimately canceled.

-The 2013 NHL Winter Classic was originally scheduled to be contested at Michigan Stadium between the Detroit Red Wings and Toronto Maple Leafs.
-Due to the 2012–13 NHL lockout resulting in an abbreviated 2012–13 season, this Winter Classic matchup at Michigan Stadium was postponed and would be held during the following season instead.
+The 2013 Winter Classic was originally scheduled to be contested at Michigan Stadium between the Detroit Red Wings and Toronto Maple Leafs.
+However, due to the 2012–13 NHL lockout resulting in an abbreviated 2012–13 season, this Winter Classic matchup at Michigan Stadium was postponed and would be held during the following season instead.

-The Winnipeg Jets announced in 2013 that they had reached an agreement with the NHL to host a fourth Heritage Classic at Investors Group Field, the home of the CFL's Winnipeg Blue Bombers, which they hoped to hold during the team's fifth anniversary in 2015–16.
-However, a disagreement occurred between the NHL and the Winnipeg Blue Bombers over the game's exact date: the league wanted it held in December 2015 while the football team became concerned that this date was too close to the 103rd Grey Cup being held at the stadium on November 29.
+The Winnipeg Jets announced in 2013 that they had reached an agreement with the NHL to host a fourth Heritage Classic at Investors Group Field, the home of the Canadian Football League's Winnipeg Blue Bombers, which they hoped to hold during the team's fifth anniversary in 2015–16.
+However, a disagreement occurred between the NHL and the Winnipeg Blue Bombers over the game's exact date – the league wanted it held in December 2015, while the football team became concerned that this date was too close to the 103rd Grey Cup being held at the stadium on November 29.
 In January 2015, the Jets announced that they could not reach an agreement to finalize a date for the Heritage Classic during the 2015–16 season and that they were now looking for a new date during the 2016–17 season.
-On March 6, 2016, the NHL officially announced that the Jets would host the Oilers in the 2016 Heritage Classic during the 2016–17 NHL season, held in October.
+On March 6, 2016, the NHL officially announced that the Jets would host the Oilers in the 2016 Heritage Classic during the 2016–17 season, held in October.

-For the 2020–21 season, the 2021 NHL Winter Classic was originally planned to take place at Target Field between the St. Louis Blues and the Minnesota Wild, and the Carolina Hurricanes were scheduled to host a Stadium Series game at Carter–Finley Stadium on February 20, 2021.
-Due to the COVID-19 pandemic delaying the conclusion of the previous season to September and postponing the start of a shortened 2020–21 season to January, as well as uncertainty about fan attendance because of local health restrictions, the two events were postponed to 2022 at the earliest; an opponent for the Hurricanes was not yet determined at the time the postponement was made.
+For the 2020–21 season, the 2021 Winter Classic was originally planned to take place at Target Field between the St. Louis Blues and the Minnesota Wild, and the Carolina Hurricanes were scheduled to host a Stadium Series game at Carter–Finley Stadium on February 20, 2021.
+Due to the COVID-19 pandemic delaying the conclusion of the previous season to September 2020 and postponing the start of a shortened 2020–21 season to January 2021, as well as uncertainty about fan attendance because of local health restrictions, the two events were postponed to 2022 at the earliest; an opponent for the Hurricanes was not yet determined at the time the postponement was made.
 On June 28, 2021, the league confirmed that the Blues and the Wild would play in the 2022 Winter Classic at Target Field, but the Hurricanes asked the league to postpone their outdoor game for another year to at least the 2022–23 season "to assure a safe environment."
 The Hurricanes would become the first warm-climate Eastern Conference team to host an outdoor game.

 List of NHL outdoor games

-Fireworks after the end of the 2011 Heritage Classic, held at McMahon Stadium in Calgary, Alberta.
+Fireworks after the end of the 2011 Heritage Classic, held at McMahon Stadium in Calgary.
 The game was the second Heritage Classic held by the NHL.

 The 2014 Winter Classic was held at Michigan Stadium in Ann Arbor, Michigan.
 The game saw over 105,000 people in attendance.